malixian/clockwork/README.md

 IMPORTANT: when you restart your machine, you will need to set persistence mode again.
 Run the checker frequently!

+# Environment Variables

+You may need to set the below environment variables depending on what you are running

+Set `CLOCKWORK_DISABLE_INPUTS=1` to disable client-side sending of inputs.
+This is useful for experimentation.
+This value can be overridden with the `disable_inputs()` method call on the `Client` class.
+The controller also has command-line options for disabling inputs (clients will send inputs, but the controller will not forward them to workers).

+Set `CLOCKWORK_MODEL_DIR` to the location of your modelzoo checkout (e.g. `clockwork-modelzoo-volta`).

+Set `AZURE_TRACE_DIR` to the location of your `azure-functions` trace checkout.

 # Troubleshooting

 Currently, the CMakeLists assumes CUDA lives in either `/usr/local/cuda/lib64` (the default location in Ubuntu 14.x) or `/usr/lib/x86_64-linux-gnu/nvidia/current` (the default location for MPI cluster machines).
 If you get build errors saying cannot find CUDA or cannot find nvidia-ml, then you'll need to update the `include_directories` and `link_directories` directives in the CMakeLists.txt with the CUDA location on your machine.